What are the requirements to study abroad?

 How much does study abroad cost?

 Summer and winter travel intensives are managed through the Office of Open Studies.
-For information on fees, please visit their website.
+For information on fees, please visit this page

 How do I apply?

-See the section of our website, Applying for Study Abroad.
-Make sure you fulfill all the requirements, and meet all the deadlines.
-This is very important as students who do not meet the minimum requirements and deadlines will not be considered.
+See the section of our website, Apply for Study Abroad.
+Make sure you fulfill all the requirements and meet all the deadlines.
+This is very important for students who do not meet the minimum requirements and deadlines will not be considered.

 Who can I talk to if I have questions?